wushin/maim/README.md

 - Reads configured telemetry fields from emulator RAM
 - Evaluates trigger conditions
 - Emits lifecycle state to the UNO bridge
-- Sends UDP feedback events
+- Sends HTTP feedback events to controllers
-- Discovers controller nodes dynamically
-- Maintains a live routing registry
+- Maintains a live controller routing registry via HTTP register + heartbeat
 - Serves the HTTP status UI and API

 It is the **central orchestration runtime**.